geckos-survey/gist-documentation/docs/usage/masterconfig.md

   # number of moments used to extract the stellar kinematics before.
 Otherwise the parameter can be set independently.
   MDEG : 12 # Degree of the multiplicative Legendre polynomial.
 Set '0' to not include any multiplicative
   # polynomials.
 Note that additive Legendre polynomials cannot be used for this module.
-  REGUL_ERR : 1000000. # Regularisation error for the regularised run of pPXF.
-Note: Regularisation = 1 / REGUL_ERR
+  REGUL : 1. # Regularisation keyword for the regularised run of pPXF.
+Higher value = smoother SFH.
   NOISE : 1. # Set a wavelength independent noise vector to be passed to pPXF.
   FIXED : True # Fix the stellar kinematics to the results obtained with the stellar kinematics module
   # [True / False].
 If 'False', please provide an initial guess on the velocity dispersion of the systems